dart-lang/dart-pad/pkgs/dartpad_ui/README.md

    configure the `flutter run` web server to pass CORS headers for `AssetManifest.json`, `FontManifest.json`, and other resources.

-2. Open the repo in VS Code, select tab "Run and Debug at the left" and run configuration `ui`.
+2. Open the repo in VS Code, select tab "Run and Debug at the left" and run needed configuration.

 ## How to connect to a local backend